1995 Pacific typhoon season: Severe Tropical Storm Yvette (Oniang)

 Yvette hit Vietnam as a severe tropical storm.

 Typhoon Zack (Pepang)

 Like Sibyl, Zack strengthened while crossing the central Philippines on October 28.
 The typhoon continued to intensify over the South China Sea to a 140 mph storm, but weakened to a 115 mph typhoon as it made landfall on eastern Vietnam on the 1st.

-Zack caused 110 deaths and heavy damage from flooding.
+The number of casualties from Typhoon Zack in the Philippines varies among reports.
+The JTWC report claims there were 110 deaths in the Philippines, including 72 in Negros Occidental, 18 in Cebu, and 20 in Iloilo.
+On the other hand, the HKO report states that the death toll in the country was over 160.

+Regarding the strong winds caused by Typhoon Zack in Vietnam, the recorded wind gust speeds in Quảng Ngãi and Da Nang were both 40 m/s.
+The lowest atmospheric pressure values during the typhoon, measured at several locations near the landfall area such as Quảng Ngãi and Quy Nhơn, were all above 995 hPa.
+In Da Nang, the rainfall caused by Typhoon Zack reached 430 mm.
+The typhoon has killed 27 people in Vietnam.

 Typhoon Angela (Rosing)

 The monsoon trough that developed Yvette and Zack spawned another tropical depression on October 25.
 It moved to the west, organizing very slowly to become a tropical storm on the 26th.
 2 days later Angela became a typhoon, and from the 31st to the 1st Angela rapidly intensified to a 180 mph super typhoon.
 It maintained that intensity as it moved westward, hitting the Philippines on the 2nd as a slightly weaker 160 mph storm.
 Angela continued to the west-northwest, where upper-level winds caused it to dissipate on the 7th over the Gulf of Tonkin.
 Angela caused 9.33 billion Philippine Pesos (1995 pesos) in damage across the Philippines, resulting in 882 fatalities.